+I’ve used various build systems for compiling, testing and deploying .NET based applications.
+TFS, VSTS, AppVeyor, TeamCity have had one thing in common.
 They all contained the configuration of my build, test and deploy pipeline in their system with no way to extract it.

 Build as CodeRemoving the build steps out of your build system and turning into code has two major benefits to me:

 - Build Anywhere: Once you have a build script, you should be able to execute and build it anywhere.
 No longer are you relying on the build server and it’s build steps which are specific to that build system.